Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 JavaScript is another mainstay among web development languages.
 This programming language guides complex features that go beyond the primarily static setup and appearance that HTML and CSS direct.
 These functions form the third layer in creating web pages and online applications, further building on the foundation of setup and style that HTML and CSS establish.

 JavaScript’s popularity makes it an important part of web development and a key component of coding education.
-In March 2022, about 98% of all websites with client-side programming like web servers relied on JavaScript, according to W3Techs.
+According to W3Techs, about 98% of all websites with client-side programming like web servers relied on JavaScript, according to W3Techs.

 Some of the features JavaScript can direct are: